Pregnancy

 What to do if you think you are experiencing an ectopic pregnancy

-If you might be pregnant and have any of the symptoms of an ectopic pregnancy it is important to seek medical help immediately.
+If you might be pregnant and have any of the symptoms of an ectopic pregnancy, it is essential to seek medical help immediately.

 Untreated, as the egg continues to grow, it can rupture the fallopian tube and cause heavy bleeding.
-This is a medical emergency that can could be deadly.
+This is a medical emergency that can be deadly.

-To diagnose an ectopic pregnancy your doctor will perform an ultrasound scan and a pregnancy test.
+To diagnose an ectopic pregnancy, your doctor will perform an ultrasound scan and a pregnancy test.

 Treating ectopic pregnancy